Nusrat Fateh Ali Khan – The Last Prophet of Qawwali – By A. Acharya

 I wonder if we have seen the last prophet of qawwali.
 I wonder if Allah has someone else in store for us.
 Yet.

-Aporup Acharya is the Editor and Executive Producer of an Indian lifestyle portal – www.oyeindia.com; based in Bangalore, India.
+Aporup Acharya is the Editor and Executive Producer of an Indian lifestyle portal – www.oyeindia.com [now defunct].